 The installation price varies between different styles and sizes; if you’re installing it yourself, the average cost is $750 and upwards.
 But if you decide to have your pool professionally installed, the costs can start anywhere from $3,000.

-I hope that you are now feeling confident about installing your own above ground pool and what tools, costs, and installation processes are involved.
-But if you have any further questions, do not hesitate to contact me.
+I hope you are feeling confident about installing your own above ground pool and what tools, costs, and installation processes are involved.
+But if you have any further questions, do not hesitate to reach out.

 If you need to uninstall your old pool, read my article on how to take down an above ground pool.
-And if you haven’t pulled the trigger on a new pool yet, check out my recommendations in my best above ground swimming pools article.
+And if you haven’t pulled the trigger on a new pool yet, check out my design recommendations and my best above ground swimming pools article.